Saleemfero1/Saleemfero1/README.md

   </a>
 </div>

-My name is Saleem, and I'm from the coding world.
+I'm from the coding world.
 I'm a passionate full-stack developer with a strong interest in technology.
 Currently, I'm working on projects involving Java, Kotlin, ReactJS, NextJS, and SQL.
 I'm also in the process of learning React Native for Android.
 I am open to collaboration on exciting projects!

 Here are some ideas to get you started: